xuanfeiren/xuanfeiren.github.io/index.md

 ## Contact Me

-If you are interested in discussing research or collaboration, feel free to reach out:
+If you are interested in discussing research or collaboration, or simply want to grab a coffee or chat, feel free to reach out.
+I always enjoy making new friends!

 - **Email**: [xuanfeir@gmail.com](mailto:xuanfeir@gmail.com) or [xuanfeiren@cs.wisc.edu](mailto:xuanfeiren@cs.wisc.edu)
 - **WeChat**: xuanfeiren